phongduong/my-portfolio/data/posts/tips-for-creating-content-for-developers.md

 ## There is no right or wrong answer

 There is no one size fits all tip in creating content.
+That's the truth.
 My tips work for me but may not work for you.
-That's true.
 Because you have your own content that's you feel comfortable to work and share.
-You shouldn't blindly follow any advice and tips you receive.
+You shouldn't blindly follow any advice or tips you receive.
+This is when the last tip comes into play.

 ## Your creativity

-If the tips above can work for you, that's great!
-Don't worry if they don't.
-There are no right or wrong answers.
-You are a unique piece of content.
-Your knowledge, experiences, and thoughts can be shared and helped people.
-Keep trying and you will find your way.
-Believe me.

-## Summary

-In this post, I shared some tips you can use for creating content.
-It is not rocket science.
-You can share what you know, experiences, or thoughts.
-You will find the content format and medium that work for you.
-Keep trying and don't be afraid of failure.
-If you have anything that you like and want to share with the world, don't hesitate to do it.

-> People can't read or watch your content but at least they still see you.
-That's enough
+The only way you know what content works best for you is to keep consuming, creating, and trying.
+Don't be afraid of failure.
+You will find out your way.

+## The very last tip

+If people don't consume your content, that's fine.
+Don't get frustrated.
+At least they still see you.
+The most important thing is that you like what you create and enjoy.
+That's enough.